What's New

 afw#setup), BYOD MAM walkthroughs for iOS (Authenticator broker) and Android (Company Portal installed but not signed in), MAM vs. Work Profile decision table, and end-user communication templates - Play Integrity clarified: Google "Strong Integrity" enforcement is now live; baseline recommendation added

-- MDE-attached workstations vs. servers: distinct onboarding paths, licensing, and management portals
+defender-for-endpointpreserved; all cross-references resolve unchanged. - MDE-attached workstations vs. servers: distinct onboarding paths, licensing, and management portals

 - Defender for Cloud vs. Defender portal vs. Intune — which manages what

-Chapter 15: Provisioning with Windows Autopilot
+Chapter 17: Provisioning with Windows Autopilot

 - Hybrid Join known issues: DNS resolution, connector timeout, pre-staging conflicts, VPN bootstrap, clock skew